Diabetic Nutrition - Diet Plan

 Long-term adherence to a meal plan is one of the most challenging aspects of diabetes management.
 For the obese, it may be more realistic to restrict calories only moderately.
 For those who have lost weight, maintaining weight loss may be difficult.
-To help diabetic people incorporate new dietary habits into the lifestyle, diet education, behavioral therapy, group support, and on-going nutrition counselling are encouraged.
+To help diabetic people incorporate new dietary habits into the lifestyle, diet education, behavioral therapy, group support, and ongoing nutrition counseling are encouraged.

 Diabetic Nutrition Meal Plan

-The first step about meal planning is a thorough review of a diet history to identify eating habits and lifestyle.
+The first step in meal planning is a thorough review of a diet history to identify eating habits and lifestyles.
 A careful assessment of weight loss, gain, or maintenance should also take.
 In most circumstances, those with type 2 diabetes require weight reduction.